cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 Optionally, input could be a folder where micrographs are, or a pattern where wildcards are accepted.
 (See https://docs.python.org/3.6/library/glob.html for more details)

-MicAssess will output a "good_micrographs.star" file in the same directory of the input star file.
-It will also create a MicAssess directory with all the predictions (converted to .jpg files), in case you want to check the performance.
+MicAssess will output "micrographs_great.star" and "micrographs_good.star" file in the same directory of the input star file.
+It will also create a MicAssess directory with all the predictions (converted to png), in case you want to check the performance.

 Note: if memory warning appears:
 (W tensorflow/core/framework/allocator.cc:108] Allocation of 999571456 exceeds 10% of system memory.)
 Reduce the batch size by adding ‘-b 16’, or even a smaller number (8 or 4).
 The default batch size is 32.
 You can also increase the batch size to a higher number like 64, if your memory allows.
 Higher batch size means faster.

-Note: We found in practice, the default threshold (0.1) will cause some empty images being misclassified to the "good" class.
-Increasing the threshold to 0.3 will help to solve this problem.

 **2DAssess:**
+Note: Since Relion 4.0 will have its own 2D classification auto-selection tool, we do not plan to update 2DAssess in the future.

 You will need to activate the conda environment by ```conda activate cryoassess``` before using 2DAssess.